-- You get home from work and slide your phone inside a tablet device so that is’ completely covered (like the old 3.5″ disks that were completely swallowed up by the drive).
+- You get home from work and slide your phone inside a tablet device so that is’ completely covered (like the old 3.5” disks that were completely swallowed up by the drive).
 Same connectivity, same apps + maybe more, same data, same device.
-Just better because the tablet gives you a bigger screen, more memory & storage, and longer battery life.
+Just better because the tablet gives you a bigger screen, more memory, more storage, and longer battery life.

-Take all these scenarios to the extreme and you take your phone and plug it into your tablet, your laptop, or your desktop dock and you have single device that meets all your needs for work, meets all your needs for play, bakes you cookies and tucks you in at night.
-I don’t think the right solution is the same looking interface for all devices, you’d need each interface to be appropriate for it’s current use.
-It needs to behave like a phone on it’s own and behave like a desktop when it’s docked with a GPU.
+Take all these scenarios to the extreme and you take your phone (super computer with a small screen) and slide it into your tablet, your laptop, or your desktop dock and you have single device that meets all your needs for work, meets all your needs for play, bakes you cookies and tucks you in at night.
+I don’t think the right solution is the same looking interface for all devices, you’d need each interface to be appropriate for its current form.
+It needs to behave like a phone on its own and behave like a desktop when it’s docked with a GPU.

 We’re slowly getting there.
-We have a long way to go, but slowly moves are being made in the right direction.
+We have a long way to go, there are moves being made in the right direction.
 If we can make it simpler to manage and hit the right price points, this stuff could take off in a big way.
 Besides the Atrix lapdock, here are a few other ideas that I think are moving in the right direction.

 - Sony’s Vaio Z with External GPU: “Inside that dock, there’s an auxiliary graphics card which adds an AMD Radeon HD6650 GPU to the on-board Sandy Bridge processor.
 And it’s stunningly good.”